 Outside the windows, the wind howled eerily as the stark silhouettes of winter's barren trees danced wildly in the moonlight.
-Not to be outdone, their shadows played across the blue-white snow of the yard beyond the gardens.
-Under the influence of a brilliant moon that was only a sliver past full, the entire world outside the window was luminous.
+Not to be outdone, their shadows played across the blue-white snow of the yard beyond the stubble of the gardens.
+Under the influence of a brilliant full moon, the entire world outside the window was luminous.
 It seemed to glow from within.

 Grinning ear to ear, I stretched out, relaxed, and returned to sleep.

 According to the National Weather Service, the raw temperature at 4 a.m at a small airport near here was -13°F. The windchill was -22°.
 Given different circumstances, that scene I gazed at outside the window wouldn't have been delightful.
-It would been deadly.
-Unprotected, I could have died out there -- and the trees and wind and moon would've just danced on.
+It would have been deadly.
+I have experienced homeless in my life.
+I am well aware that unprotected, I could have died out there -- and the trees and wind and moon would've just danced on.

-In the grand scope of things, that's the deal: Life itself is always a deadly proposition.
+Yet, in the grand scope of things, that's the real deal.
+Even though I am sheltered and warm at the moment, Life itself is always a deadly proposition.
 It's a terminal condition.
 Nobody gets outta here alive.